simonlindgren/graphmonster/README.md

 `-f`, `--file`, name of edgelist file with one space-separated edge per line (e.g. `0 2` or `pig owl`), default = edgelist.txt

-`--mst`, set this flag to extract the minimum spanning tree (useful for large graphs)

 `--tsne`, set this flag to use t-sne instead of umap.

 _Clustering_